Bilal Philips: Bannings

-Philips has been banned from entering the United Kingdom, Australia, Denmark and Kenya, banned from re-entering Germany, ordered to leave Bangladesh, because of his extreme views and arrested in the Philippines for "inciting and recruiting people to conduct terrorist activities."
+Philips has been banned from entering the United Kingdom, Australia, Denmark and Kenya, banned from re-entering Germany, ordered to leave Bangladesh, for "extremist views", and possible terror links, and arrested in and deported from the Philippines for "inciting and recruiting people to conduct terrorist activities."

 In 2007 he was banned from entering Australia on the advice of national security agencies.

 In 2010 Philips was banned from entering the UK by home secretary Theresa May for holding "extremist views".

 In April 2011, Philips was banned from re-entering Germany as persona non grata.

 In 2012, Philips was banned from entering Kenya over possible terror links.

 Philips was named by the US government as an unindicted co-conspirator in the 1993 World Trade Center bombing.
 He has stated that this allegation was not factual hence he was not arrested.

 In 2014, the publisher of a book authored by Philips entitled "The Fundamentals of Tawheed" was arrested by armed officers during a raid of Islamic institutions in Prague.
 20 people were detained during Friday Prayer at a mosque and a community center.
 Law enforcement officials claimed Philips' book "incites xenophobia and violence" and insisted it was racist.
 Philips "vehemently" defended his book, denied it condoned racism, noting that millions of copies had been published in Muslim communities around the world, and stated that any action against the book could "constitute an attack on Islam itself."

 In June 2014, the Bangladeshi intelligence service ordered Phillips, who had come to Dhaka to give lectures, to leave the country.